jcbrinfo/slamtest/README.md

 			  carriage returns (U+000D) that must be preserved as-is.
 Edit carefully (by using an command like `nano -N output_file`).
 * `target/`: The generated files.
-	* `test/`: The files generated during the self-tests.
+	* `test/`: The files generated during the self-tests done using the `check-with-lib` target of the `Makefile`.
+		* `in/`: A copy of the test cases located in `src/test/resources/in`.
+		  The test cases are copied here to contain the side-effect of running the self-tests.
+That way, SlamTest can write output files in the `target/test/out` directory of each sub-project without altering the `src` directory of the main project.
+		* `out/`: The self-tests’ output.
+	* `test-with-current/`: The files generated during the self-tests done using the `check-with-current` target of the `Makefile`.
 		* `in/`: A copy of the test cases located in `src/test/resources/in`.
 		  The test cases are copied here to contain the side-effect of running the self-tests.
 That way, SlamTest can write output files in the